 Documentation, Reference Materials and Tutorials for WPForms

-You may have noticed that by default, WordPress only allows for certain types of files for security reasons.
-Common file formats include:
+By default, WordPress only allows for certain types of files for security reasons.
+The common file formats include:

 - Images like .png, .gif, .jpg

 - Documents such as .doc, .xls, .ppt, .pdf

 - Audio like .wav, .mp3, .mp4

 Please note that some of the below file types do have the potential be misused.
 That’s why WordPress don’t enable them by default.